2018 - Blooming Woolfest - Woollen Flowers were made by you!

-In the past, the Small Ring has been home to pompom sheep, a fashion show, the Landkeepers photography exhibition and even a felted camel and a yak.
+In the past, the Small Ring has been home to pompom sheep, an upholdered NEST!, the Landkeepers photography exhibition and even a felted camel and a yak.
 In 2015, we hosted a delegation from the Sedbergh Sheepfest and there were other exhibitions around the event.